-Although life expectancy has increased with improved treatments, patients with TDT still report decreased quality of life due to the impact on physical and mental health.^{3,4} Patients and clinicians reported that living with severe forms of beta thalassemia requires being "tethered to the health care system" and often to a geographic area with a medical center that can provide thalassemia care.
+From 2011 to 2021 the median age of death for a person in the US with TDT was 37.3 Although life expectancy is likely to continue to increase with improved treatments, it still lags behind population norms.
+Additionally, patients with TDT still report decreased quality of life due to the impact on physical and mental health.^{4,5} Patients and clinicians reported that living with severe forms of beta thalassemia requires being "tethered to the health care system" and often to a geographic area with a medical center that can provide thalassemia care.
 Management of the condition has been described as a part-time job for patients and their caregivers.
 Patients plan their lives around transfusions, disrupting their ability to travel, take vacations, work, and study.
 Some patients receive transfusions as often as every two weeks, in addition to regular MRI and DEXA imaging, monitoring of laboratory values, and visits to clinical specialists (e.g., endocrinologists, cardiologists).
-Regular transfusions and phlebotomy can be technically challenging in young children, causing stress in patients and caregivers.
+Regular transfusions and chelation can be technically challenging in young children, causing stress in patients and caregivers.
 Some patients require semi-permanent catheters (i.e., ports) to facilitate regular transfusions, which carry a risk of infection.
 Patients and their caregivers also spend hours managing administrative aspects of their condition, such as calling doctors' offices and navigating insurance policies.
 Patients and caregivers emphasized how quality of life is also markedly impacted by other manifestations of thalassemia (e.g., diabetes, problems with growth or development).
 Infertility, including as a consequence of HSCT, was highlighted as a particular concern among all groups of stakeholders, including adult patients, caregivers of children, and clinicians.

 Social determinants of health may be important drivers of quality of life in patients with TDT.
 Patients reported needing to have high health literacy and access to major medical centers specializing in thalassemia care.
 Patients also reported requiring significant flexibility in their work and home lives in order to attend medical appointments and receive frequent transfusions.
 Patients with "white collar" jobs that allow for remote work may have advantages over patients with more physically demanding jobs (e.g., still being able to work during periods of extreme fatigue between transfusions).
-Among patients with TDT, women, older age, and those with more disease complications or side effects from management of iron overload (i.e., chelation therapy), on average report lower health-related quality of life.15 This was echoed in the sentiment of the patients we spoke to - their views about their own quality of life over time related to how wellmanaged their thalassemia was, with a particular emphasis on iron status/overload.
-Adherence to iron chelation is associated with better quality of life but using iron chelation therapy as indicated is a problem for many patients.16 We heard from patients and caregivers that optimizing iron chelation therapy was challenging, particularly during adolescence.
+Among patients with TDT, women, older age, and those with more disease complications or side effects from management of iron overload (i.e., chelation therapy), on average report lower health-related quality of life.17 This was echoed in the sentiment of the patients we spoke to - their views about their own quality of life over time related to how wellmanaged their thalassemia was, with a particular emphasis on iron status/overload.
+Adherence to iron chelation is associated with better quality of life but using iron chelation therapy as indicated is a problem for many patients.
+18 We heard from patients and caregivers that optimizing iron chelation therapy was challenging, particularly during adolescence.
 The lack of immediate symptomatic decline ("feeling normal for a period of time"), route of administration and dosing, and the side effects of chelation therapy itself were all cited as reasons that someone might not adhere to iron chelation therapy.